 The Czech Republic and the flag of the Czech Republic

-Welcome to the Bohemia, Czechoslovakia, and the Czech Republic Page of Onward To Our Past®.
-Here you will find what I hope will be useful information, insights, and links into genealogy and family history in Bohemia, Czechoslovakia, and the Czech Republic.
+Welcome to the Bohemia, Czechoslovakia, and Czech Republic Knowledge Hub Page of Onward To Our Past®.
+Here you should find a wealth of useful information, insights, and links for your genealogy and family history work regarding Bohemia, Czechoslovakia, and Czech Republic.

 My goal here is not for this location to be the ‘be all and end all’ of your search for your Bohmian and/or Czech family history and roots.
 Rather I plan for this to be a knowledge hub from which you can learn, link, find additional resources, and return with questions, ideas, and new findings.